AcunatomyConditionsChronic Pain Patterns

 Common questions about chronic pain treatment.

-Age-related changes in the body are real — but pain is not an inevitable consequence of them.
-Many people with significant degenerative findings on imaging have no pain at all.
-What creates pain is dysfunction: trigger points, nervous system sensitization, and compensation patterns that have been building unchecked.
+Usually not.
+Age-related changes are real, but pain is not an inevitable consequence of them; many people with significant degenerative findings on imaging have no pain at all.
+What creates pain is dysfunction: trigger points, nervous system sensitization, and compensation patterns.
 These are treatable at any age.
-Dismissing pain as “normal aging” is often a sign that no one has looked closely enough at the muscular and neurological picture.

-Acupuncture is one of the better-studied treatments for fibromyalgia.
-It works by modulating the central nervous system’s pain processing, which is the core dysfunction in widespread pain conditions.
-Dry needling addresses the peripheral trigger points that amplify and refer pain throughout the body.
-The combination can reduce pain levels, improve sleep, and restore the ability to tolerate activity.
-Results are often gradual but cumulative — each visit builds on the last.
+Yes, acupuncture is one of the better-studied treatments for fibromyalgia.
+It modulates the central nervous system’s pain processing, which is the core dysfunction in widespread pain.
+Dry needling addresses the peripheral trigger points that amplify and refer pain.
+The combination can reduce pain, improve sleep, and restore activity tolerance; results are gradual but cumulative.

 Migrating pain is a hallmark of myofascial trigger point involvement.
-Trigger points refer pain to distant areas in predictable patterns.
-When one is treated and resolves, the next most active trigger point may become noticeable — creating the sensation that pain is “moving.”
-This is actually a positive sign: it means the dominant pattern has cleared and the body is revealing the next layer.
-Systematic treatment works through these layers until the full pattern resolves.
+Trigger points refer pain to distant areas in predictable patterns, and when one resolves, the next most active one becomes noticeable.
+This is a positive sign: the dominant pattern has cleared and the body is revealing the next layer.
+Systematic treatment works through them.

 A typical treatment timeline.